Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/introduction.rst

    When several tracks are used for 3D camera reconstruction, it is possible to assign a reduced weight to some tracks to control their influence on the solution result.
    This parameter can (and often need to be) animated.

-   Altering the weights of problem tracking markers can correct or greatly reduce undesirable jumps.
+   Altering the weights of problem tracking markers can correct or greatly reduce undesirable jumps as feature disappear or become difficult to track.

    Another use of Track Weights is when you want to reconstruct a scene from your camera solution.
    In that case you can first carefully track and solve your scene, and once you're done, lock all your markers with :kbd:`Ctrl-L`, set the tracker weight in the Extra Settings of